This is the logo for the 106th website.

 John W. Carr, F/422 PO Box 66 Greensboro, GA 30642

 We have been having a real busy year.
-Now have four great grand children.
+Now have four great grandchildren.
 We still go to the VA for check-ups and volunteer work.
 Enjoy the "CUB" so very much.
-Our sincere sympathy to Walt Bandurak on thedeath of Lillian -- one great lady!
+Our sincere sympathy to Walt Bandurak on the death of Lillian -- one great lady!
 Enjoyed them so much on the trips to Europe.

-Hope to met you all at Mobile.
+Hope to meet you all at Mobile.

 Would like to hear from Leland Fisher and old buddy in the 81st.